-- Cream of Wheat Note: Not a popular item with most Scouts, but can be a "change of pace" for long-term treks.
-Different flavors available. - Grits Note: Another item that isn't very popular with most Scouts, but (again) can be a "change of pace" for long-term treks.
+Cream of Wheat - Note: Not a popular item with most Scouts, but can be a "change of pace" for long-term treks.
 Different flavors available.
+Better if dehydrated fruit bits are added.

+Grits - Note: Another item that isn't popular with most Scouts, but (again) can be a "change of pace" for long-term treks.
+Different flavors available.
+Also better if dehydrated fruit bits are added.